-Through vegetative reproduction, waterwheel plan can rapidly form large populations that may compete with rare native plants such as bladderwort (Utricularia ssp.).
+Through vegetative reproduction, waterwheel plan has bee reported as rapidly forming large populations that may compete with rare native plants such as bladderwort (Utricularia ssp.).
 When it forms a dense layer on the surface of ponds and slow streams, waterwheel plants may interfere with other native species and disrupt the rare natural communities where it has been found to be proliferating.

 Waterwheel had a wide yet sparse distribution across parts of Europe, Africa, Asia, and Australia.
 Populations in its natural range are rapidly declining, prompting recognition as an endangered species in these places.

 Resource managers are monitoring waterwheel's known locations.
-A field survey was conducted in waterways downstream from the known infestations, but no new populations were found.
+Field surveys were conducted in waterways downstream from the known infestations, but no new populations were found.

 Figure 1.
 Waterwheel (Aldrovanda vesiculosa).
 Photo by Shaun Winterton, CA Department of Food and Agriculture, Bugwood.org